Philemon

 Philemon 21

-Confident of your obedience, I write to you, knowing that you will do even more than I ask.
+Trusting that you will respond positively, I write knowing that you will indeed do more than I am asking.

 Paul knew God and he also knew that Philemon was a disciple so he knew that he would be obedient.
 Paul is talking about Philemon's obedience to God and that is why he asked him to pray and listen to God.
 We should ask ourselves if others know that about us.
 Do they know that, no matter what happens, we will pray, listen to God, and be obedient?
 That is what it means to be a follower of Jesus Christ (disciple).